martinfilliau/timetracking/README.md

     python tt.py /home/martin/calendars 01/10/2014 31/10/2014

-`--output` lets you select if the output should be CSV or TXT
+The argument `--output` lets you select if the output should be CSV or TXT

     python tt.py /home/martin/calendars 01/10/2014 31/10/2014 --output CSV

+## Roadmap

+* Improve test coverage
+* Add the ability to select the main dimension (i.e. `activity` or `project`, to sort by either of them)
+* Allow configuration of the separator between "project - description" for calendars' events